CyanLabs/BDM4065ControlApp/README.md

 #### Keybinds
 Keys.Add //Volume Up

 Keys.Subtract //Volume Down

 Keys.NumPad0 //Power Toggle

 Keys.NumPad1 //VGA

 Keys.NumPad2 //DP

 Keys.NumPad3 //MiniDP

 Keys.NumPad4 //HDMI

 Keys.NumPad5 //HDM

-So the reason why i added global keybinds is actually a bit of a special use case. i have a MCE (RC6) Remote Sensort which with a program called "AdvancedMCERemoteMapper" i can map keyboard presses to buttons on the MCE Remote.
+So the reason why i added global keybinds is actually a bit of a special use case. i have a MCE (RC6) Remote Sensor which with a program called "AdvancedMCERemoteMapper" i can map keyboard presses to buttons on the MCE Remote.

 So with my Logitech Harmony universal remote i can map on screen buttons such as "DP" to "Green" on the MCE Remote and then map "Green" on the MCE Remote to Numpad2